All the info you need to get from Yerevan to Yeghegnadzor, Armenia by marshrutka. Includes information on what to do and where to stay.

 The ticket for the ride should cost you 1200 AMD.
 The ride is about 2 hours long.
 The marshrutka goes beyond Yeghegnadzor (possibly to Stepanakert?
 We’ve read that the ticket to there is 6000 AMD), so make sure the driver realizes you’re getting off in Yeghegnadzor.

-The Lonely Planet says that marshrutky leave hourly, though in our experience, they leave once mostly full.
+Marshrutky should leave every hour, but it’s more likely they leave once mostly full.
 We were recommended by our guesthouse owner in Yerevan to get there before 11:00, otherwise there may not be more.
 We can’t verify this, as we played it safe, but it doesn’t hurt to get there earlier in the day, to make sure you make it onto a marshrutka with space for your backpack.

 Alternative method: transport by bus